sweet-delights/hybrid-platforms-conductor/README.md

 [Github Actions](https://github.com/sweet-delights/hybrid-platforms-conductor/actions) automatically catches on new PR merges and publishes a semantically versioned Rubygem on [Rubygems.org](https://rubygems.org/gems/hybrid_platforms_conductor).

 Automatic semantic releasing is done by [`sem_ver_components`](https://github.com/Muriel-Salvan/sem_ver_components/).

+Some parts of the documentation (like [Mermaid diagrams](https://mermaid-js.github.io/mermaid/)) is being generated during releasing.
+To achieve that the [`mermaid-cli` npm package](https://github.com/mermaid-js/mermaid-cli) needs to be installed as a local NodeJS package.

 Change log can be accessed in the [CHANGELOG.md file](CHANGELOG.md).